Pushing Beyond the Page: Getting Published

 I am blessed with daughters who are all very literate and capable of proofreading and editing my manuscripts.
 One is a teacher and willingly provided the editorial service I needed for my second novel, “Congo Mission.”
 I paid her a modest sum (this could reach into the thousands for some editors) and she did a marvelous job.
 I’m not saying that having a professional copy editor wouldn’t be valuable, but one must take into account the “return on investment,” to a certain extent.
 Getting the spelling and grammar correct is a major undertaking.
 Editing content and advising the writer on what sells and what doesn’t sell is probably important, but comprises a major investment.
 I utilize readers to help me decide if I have a good idea or not.
 Friends and relatives can read your book and provide surprisingly effective critique.
 After-all, they are “consumers.”

 I had this manuscript in hand when I started the process with Createspace.
 Here it gets a little tricky.
 My document was double-spaced with equal margins.
 A paperback book has to have a wider margin along the spine side of the page.
 Createspace provides a template for you to do the proper margins and spacing.
 The best idea I found (from Smashwords – which I will discuss in a later post) is to “NUKE” your document.
 This process is to copy the entire document to the clipboard then open it in “Notepad.”
 By doing this you remove most of the extraneous formatting that can get you into trouble later.
 The formatting guide provided by Createspace helps you to know exactly what is required.
-It took me a couple of weeks, making adjustments, to get the formatting just right so that it looked perfect on the template.
+It took me several hours of work, making adjustments, to get the formatting just right so that it looked perfect on the template.
 When you upload the correctly formatted manuscript, it is then checked to see if everything is in shape.
 If issues are found, you have the opportunity to fix them and re-upload the document.

 Pushing Beyond the Page: Self-Publishing